Alzheimer's and Dementia Prevention

 And remember, it takes approximately 28 days for a new routine to become habit, so do your best to stick with it for a month.
 Once you’re over this hump, keeping up your exercise routine will feel natural.
 In the meantime, write realistic goals on a workout calendar and post it on the fridge.
 Build in frequent rewards, and within no time, the feel-good endorphins from regular exercise will help you forget the remote…and head out the door.

-Alzheimer’s & dementia prevention pillar #2: Healthy diet
+Alzheimer’s and dementia prevention pillar #2: Healthy diet

 In Alzheimer’s disease, inflammation and insulin resistance injure neurons and inhibit communication between brain cells.
 Alzheimer’s is sometimes described as “diabetes of the brain,” and a growing body of information suggests a strong link between metabolic disorders and the signal processing systems.
 Eating habits that reduce inflammation and promote normal energy production are brain-healthy.
 These food tips will keep you protected:

 - Enjoy a Mediterranean diet.
 Several epidemiological studies show that eating a Mediterranean diet dramatically reduces the risk of cognitive impairment and Alzheimer’s disease.
 That means plenty of vegetables, beans, whole grains, fish, and olive oil—and limited dairy and meat.

 - Eat to protect glial cells.
 Researchers believe that glial cells may help remove debris and toxins from the brain that can contribute to Alzheimer’s disease.
 Consuming foods such as ginger, green tea, fatty fish, soy products, blueberries, and other dark berries may protect these important cells from damage.